Costa Rica real estate measures differently

 Who introduced the metric system?

 Do you want to know why Costa Rica real estate measures differently?
-The metric system is an international decimal system of measurement that was originally introduced by France in 1799.
-Costa Rica and most countries in the world, unlike the U.S., manage their measuring in metrics.
+The metric system is an international decimal system of measurement introduced initially by France in 1799.
+Unlike the U.S., Costa Rica and most countries in the world manage their measuring in metrics.

 If you like this blog, subscribe to our newsletter by clicking the banner below.